 - Open the Security settings for team members or end users.

-you're assigning SAML SSO to team members, select
+- If you're assigning an SSO configuration to team members, select

 These options are already displayed for end users.

-- Select SAML as the Single sign-on (SSO) option in
+- Click Single sign-on (SSO) option in the External

-For end users, selecting the SSO option automatically deselects the Zendesk Authentication opion if enabled.
-For team members, single sign-on might not cover all use cases, so you have a choice to keep both authentication methods.
+For end users, selecting the SSO option automatically deselects the Zendesk Authentication option if enabled.
+For team members, single sign-on might not cover all use cases, so Zendesk authentication remains active by default.
 For example, a Zendesk password is required to access your Support account from many Zendesk integrations, or to use the Zendesk API or Apps framework.
+To disable Zendesk authentication, see To only allow team members to use SSO authentication.

 - Click Save.